Samantha Jade: 2002–2010: Beginnings

-In 2002, Jade's friend sent her demo to a record producer in Los Angeles, California, who then decided to send Jade and her family to Hollywood for a meeting.
+In 2002, Jade's friend sent her demo to a record producer in Los Angeles, California, United States who then decided to send Jade and her family to Hollywood for a meeting.
 The following year, they moved to Los Angeles.
 In 2004, she signed with US record label Jive Records and began recording a few demo tracks.
 That year, a song she co-wrote, "Secret Love", was recorded by JoJo for the soundtrack of the 2004 film Shark Tale.

 In 2006, Jade recorded the title track "Step Up" for the 2006 dance film Step Up.
 The song was written by Diane Warren and produced by rapper Wyclef Jean.
 The single which had little promotion appeared for one week on the Billboard Pop 100 peaking at number 92.
 In 2007, Jade released her follow-up single "Turn Around".
 It was sent to mainstream radio in the United States on 14 August 2007, as the lead single from Jade's debut album, My Name is Samantha Jade.
 Upon initial release, "Turn Around" debuted and peaked at number 83 on the ARIA Singles Chart, but upon Jade winning the fourth season of The X Factor in 2012, the song re-entered and peaked at number 53.
 After three years with the label, My Name is Samantha Jade was never released.
 In 2007 Jade co-wrote and sang back-up vocals on the track "Positivity" on Ashley Tisdale's debut album Headstrong.
 The following year, Jade co-wrote and sang back-up vocals on the song "Can't Walk Away" on Tiffany Evans' album Tiffany Evans.

 Jade was later dropped from Jive Records and attempted to continue to work on music independently with American record label Affinity West Entertainment.
 Jade recorded the controversial Golden Touch album for the label which would later result in issues regarding the release of the album, as it wasn't released until 2012.
 In 2010, Jade made her acting debut in the film Beneath the Blue, a sequel to Eye of the Dolphin.
 The film was released in 2009.
 Jade notably recorded a track the following year with David Guetta and Laidback Luke for David Guetta's fourth studio album One Love which was released in August.
-The track did not make the final track-listing but is featured as a bonus track on certain international releases.
-In July 2009 Jade released her third single, "Secret", in Australia, which failed to chart.
+The track did not make the final track listing but is featured as a bonus track on certain international releases.
+In July 2009, Jade released her third single, "Secret", in Australia, which failed to chart.
 The official music video for the single was directed by Valerie Babayan.
 The video for "Secret" shows her narrowing down an old lover so she can confront them about their "Secret".
 In 2010, Jade relocated to Perth and began working at her father's mining factory counting stock.